-Young Builders vs. University of Delhi: A case study of the priority to environment protection in New Delhi by the National Green Tribunal.
+Young Builders vs. University of Delhi: A case of maintenance of balance between environment and development in housing development for the megacity of Delhi

-Laxmi Bohora1, Raja Singh^{1,2}
+Laxmi Bohora, Raja Singh

 1. ISAC Centre for Built Environment Policy, India; 2.
 Department of Architecture, School of Planning and Architecture, India